SharabhojI/nand2tetris/chapter08/README.md

-# Chapter 7: VM Translator
+# Chapter 8: VM Translator Part II

-This folder contains the implementation and testing infrastructure for the VM Translator described in Chapter 7 of "The Elements of Computing Systems" (also known as "Nand to Tetris").
+This folder contains the implementation and testing infrastructure for Part II of the VM Translator described in Chapter 8 of "The Elements of Computing Systems" (also known as "Nand to Tetris").

 ## Contents